Wintellect/MSLearn/Introduction to Git/includes/05-fix-simple-mistakes.md

 index.html.bak
 ```

-The `git reset` was needed because `git rm` did two things:  it removed the file,
-and it recorded the deletion in the index.
-The `reset` unstaged the change,
-but the file was still deleted, so you had to use `checkout` to get it back.
+The `git reset` was needed because `git rm` did two things: It removed the file, and it recorded the deletion in the index.
+The `reset` unstaged the change, but the file was still deleted, so you had to use `checkout` to get it back.

 ## Revert a commit

-You decide to make the background a little darker:
+As you work on the cat website design, you decide to make the background a little darker:

 ```
 $ echo body '{ background-color:  #C0C0C0; }' > assets/site.css